 Nitrocellulose Membrane

-The nitrocellulose membrane, also called the test strip or the nitrocellulose strip, is a critical component of lateral flow tests.
-It consists of a porous membrane that contains immobilized capture molecules, typically antibodies or antigens specific to the target analyte.
-The nitrocellulose membrane serves as a detection zone, allowing the interaction between the labelled conjugates from the conjugate pad and the target analyte from the sample.
+The nitrocellulose membrane serves as a detection zone, allowing the interaction between the labeled conjugates from the conjugate pad and the target analyte from the sample.

-The nitrocellulose membrane is structured in a way that creates specific zones, including the test line and the control line.
+The nitrocellulose membrane is structured to create specific zones, including the test line and the control line.
 The test line contains immobilized capture molecules that capture and bind to the target analyte or its particular antibodies.
-This results in a visible signal (such as a coloured line) when the test is positive.
-The control line contains immobilized molecules.
-It reacts with the labelled conjugate, ensuring the proper functioning of the test and serving as a validation that the test has worked correctly.

 Absorbent Pad